 Casseroles are also excellent freezer fare, as the sauce helps to prevent freezer burn and adds moisture to the meal for reheating.
 Most quick breads and yeast breads also freeze well.
 You can even make up your own yeast dough and freeze it, ready to bake (as rolls or loaves of bread).
 Take the dough out and allow it to thaw in the pan, let rise and bake as normal.

-There are many sites and posts dedicated to once a month freezer cooking, including Once a Month Mom, Favorite Freezer Foods and Feed the Freezer: Freezer Cooking Guide at Organized Home.
+There are many sites and posts dedicated to once a month freezer cooking, including Once a Month Meals, Favorite Freezer Foods and Feed the Freezer: Freezer Cooking Guide at Organized Home.

 Below is a tasty recipe, perfect for making in advance, freezing and whipping out when you're short on time or on a night where you don't feel like cooking.